Sjmarf/ember/docs/element_guide.rst

     # This represents 10 pixels more than the width/height of the container's contents
     fit_size = ember.size.FitSize(offset=10)

-We can use the numerical operators :code:`+-*/` to modify these values, too.
+We can use the :code:`+-*/` operators to modify these values, too.
 When you use these operators on a size type, a new size type will be returned with the adjustments made.

 .. code-block:: python

+    # This is equivalent to ember.size.FillSize(offset=-10)
     fill_size = ember.FILL - 10
-    # This is equivalent to ember.size.FillSize(offset=-10)

 Element Positioning
 ------------------------

 In addition to changing the size of an element, we can change its position relative to its parent element.
 All elements have :code:`pos`, :code:`x` and :code:`y` parameters, which work in a similar way to :code:`size`, :code:`w` and :code:`h`.

 .. image:: _static/element_guide/position1.png
   :width: 160
   :align: right

 Let's look at an example.
 By default, the VStack container will align its child elements to the center of the VStack.
 We can change this behaviour by specifying an :code:`x` position for one of the VStack's child elements.
 Specifying an integer for this parameter will position the element that number of pixels from the left edge of the VStack.

 .. code-block:: python